lmparppei/Beat/README.md

 Beat is ready for Big Sur.
 You need to allow Beat to run from System Preferences → Security → General.
 Click on the lock and allow Beat.

-### Plugin API
+### Plugins

-Learn more about writing your own plugins: https://kapitan.fi/beat/plugins/documentation.html
+You can download the latest public plugins and learn more about creating your own in the Beat Plugin repo: https://github.com/lmparppei/BeatPlugins

 ### iOS Version